 Focus on Next Actions, or as Nozbe calls them Priorities.

-Start with a verb or action word.
+Start each task with a verb or action word.
 Make it something you can actually DO.

-Then, write a list of all the steps that follow for that project.
+Then, write a list of all the steps that follow next for that project.

 3- Add All Relevant Information to the Task

-When it comes time to work on your task, you don’t want to waste time finding all the documents, links, or relevant information to get it done.
+When it comes time to work on your tasks, you don’t want to waste time finding all the documents, links, or relevant information to get it done.

 Next time you go to work on that task you’ll have everything you need to get started all in one place.
 Talk about saving time.